Maximilian-Seitz/ExDemonKing/chapters/Chapter_3.md

 Though I wanted to wander off right away, there was something left to do.
 A pleasant breeze accompanied me on my way back, waving the grass on the hills around the farm.
-Within it's bounds cows and chickens had been freed, wandering the grounds in search for the ideal feed.
+Within its bounds cows and chickens had been freed, wandering the grounds in search for the ideal feed.
 Back at the house the open door welcomed me, along with a sweet smell.
 Sizzling could be heard from the fireplace.